chuajiesheng/reloop/Docs/source/tutorial.rst

     from reloop.solvers.lpsolver import CvxoptSolver

 Let us shortly explain what these are.
-In order to create an RLP model, we need three objects -- a logical knowledge base interface, a solver and a grounder.
+In order to create an RLP model, we need three objects -- a logical knowledge base, a solver and a grounder.
 The :ref:`logkb interface<python_logkb>` provides RLP with means to query the relational database/reasoning engine where our data is stored.
-Currently, we support
+Currently, we support pyDatalog, PostgreSQL, SWI Prolog and ProbLog.
+For the current example we will use pyDatalog.
+The :ref:`solver interface<python_solvers>` interfaces RLP to a linear programming solver such as glpk, CXOPT or gurobi.
+Finally, the :ref:`grounder<reloop_grounding>` is an object that implements a strategy of parsing the relational LP constraints and querying the logkb in order to convert the RLP to matrix form, which the solver understands.

+We now instantiate the three objects in question:

+    logkb = PyDatalogLogKb()
+    grounder = BlockGrounder(logkb)
+    solver = CvxoptSolver(solver_solver='glpk')

+The option ``solver_solver = 'glpk'`` is a passtrhough argument that tells CVXOPT to use glpk, since we need to solve the sudoku LP with a simplex method.

  It has four parameters, the first being the arbitrary name of this problem (as a string), and the second parameter being either LpMinimize or LpMaximize depending on the type of LP we are trying to solve.